Classical weight modules over $\imath$quantum groups: quantum groups

 \subsection{Classical limit}

-Roughly speaking, the classical limit is a procedure which evaluate various quantum objects at $q=1$.
-In subsequent argument, we need to extend the base field $\C(q)$ to its algebraic closure $\bbK$.
+Roughly speaking, the classical limit is a procedure which evaluates various quantum objects at $q=1$.
+In subsequent arguments, we need to extend the base field $\C(q)$ to its algebraic closure $\bbK$.
 According to this extension, we have to modify the notion of classical limit.
-Recall that $\bbK$ is a subfield of $\bigcup_{n=1}^{\infty} \C((q^{1/n}))$.
+Recall from a theorem of Puiseux that $\bbK$ is a subfield of $\bigcup_{n=1}^{\infty} \C((q^{1/n}))$ (see for example \cite[Corollary 13.15]{E95}).
 Set

 Then, $\bbK_1$ is a subring of $\bbK$.
 Let $\ol{\ \cdot\ } : \bbK_1 \rightarrow \C$ be a ring homomorphism defined by

 Note that if $a = a(q) \in \C(q)$ is a rational function which is regular at $q = 1$, then we have $a \in \bbK_1$, and $\ol{a} = a(1)$.
 Hence, this notation is consistent with our parameter $\bfvarsigma$ for $\Ui$ and $\ol{\bfvarsigma}$ for $\frk$.